-For the past 40 years, the San Francisco Decorator Showcase has raised over $15 million to benefit the San Francisco University High School financial aid program.
-This event allows hundreds of deserving Bay Area students access to a world-class college preparatory education.
+Since 1977, the San Francisco Decorator Showcase has raised nearly $18 million to benefit the San Francisco University High School financial aid program.
+This event continues to allow hundreds of deserving Bay Area students access to a world-class college preparatory education.

 UHS is committed to building a community that reflects and embraces the great diversity of the San Francisco Bay Area.
 Almost one quarter of UHS students receive financial aid.
-The UHS Financial Aid program provides over $2,600,000 in grants annually, with average grants covering 68% of tuition.
+In 2020, the pandemic and resulting economic crisis created additional need by our families for financial support.
+The UHS Financial Aid program is providing over $4,400,000 in grants this year, with the average grant covering 75% of tuition.

 Showcase has taken place at some of the most prestigious addresses in some of the most breathtaking neighborhoods of San Francisco.